harshey0/dekhomovie/README.md

 Contributions to Weather Explorer are welcome.
 If you have suggestions for improvements or would like to report issues, feel free to submit a pull request or open an issue on GitHub.

 **License**

+This project is licensed under the MIT License.
+See the LICENSE file for details.